jonny-wg2/website3.0/docs/demos.md

 The **wgtwo** platform provides a framework for innovation.
 Over the years, we have built a few demos to help showcase the power of **wgtwo** APIs.

-:::tip Want to see a demo firsthand?
+:::info Want to see a demo firsthand?
 Reach out to a sales engineer first hand at https://www.wgtwo.com/request-a-demo
 :::
 ### Developer Portal